How to buy Austral Gold (AGD) shares

 Have Austral Gold's shares ever split?

-Austral Gold's shares were split on a 1:10 basis on 23 May 2007.
-So if you had owned 10 shares the day before before the split, the next day you'd have owned 1 share.
+Austral Gold's shares were split on a 1:10 basis on 24 May 2007.
+So if you had owned 10 shares the day before the split, the next day you would own 1 share.
 This wouldn't directly have changed the overall worth of your Austral Gold shares – just the quantity.
 However, indirectly, the new 900% higher share price could have impacted the market appetite for Austral Gold shares which in turn could have impacted Austral Gold's share price.

 Austral Gold share price volatility

-Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Austral Gold's is 0.1441.
+Beta measures a share's volatility in relation to the market.
+The market (AU average) beta is 1, while Austral Gold's is 0.1777.
 This would suggest that Austral Gold's shares are less volatile than average (for this exchange).

 Austral Gold overview